dictyBase/dicty-components-page-editor/README.md

 If you are ready to cut a new release, you can then merge into `master`.
 This will trigger a GitHub Action that uses `semantic-release` to create a new tag automatically.

+### Live Development

+To open a demo and see your changes happen live, first run `yarn start` from the root directory.
+Then run `yarn start` from the `/example` directory.

 ## Dependencies